A complete ticket scanning inbox in 30 minutes

 What was added: A bidirectional linking flow — users can create sessions from inbox tickets or link tickets to existing sessions retroactively.
 This gives users full flexibility.

-Why this matters: The agent team isn't just executing instructions — it's actively thinking about the product.
+Why this matters: Our process doesn't just execute instructions — it actively thinks about the product.
 This kind of requirement gap is routinely missed in standard developer handoffs, only to be discovered weeks later by users.
-The Functional Analyst caught it before a single line of code was written.
+We caught it before a single line of code was written.

 5 minutes of human time, total